Skip to content

 Is there a damage deposit?

-The Share Capital required by all members is like a damage deposit.
-Share capital is $1,600.00 per unit.
-It can paid all at once, or you can pay $800.00 when you accept a unit and then $67.00 month for 12 months.
-Share capital is returned at move out minus any maintenance costs that may apply.
+Rather than a damage deposit, members buy shares in the business as it is a co-op which is currently set at $1,600.00 per unit regardless of size.
+It can paid all at once, or you can pay $800.00 when you accept a unit and then $73.00 month for the following 10 months and $70.00 on the 11th and final month.
+Share capital is returned at move out minus any maintenance costs (including carpet cleaning) that may apply.

 Are utilities included?